amruta-suryawanshi/info/git-tips.md

 [![Follow on GitHub][github-follow-img]][github-follow-url]
 [![Follow on Twitter][twitter-follow-img]][twitter-follow-url]

-Some of that ifo was originally written for my answers on Stack Overflow, see:
+Some of that info was originally written for my answers on Stack Overflow:

 [![Follow on Stack Exchange][stackexchange-img]][stackoverflow-url]